-In 1878 a style of engraving was introduced at Thomas Webb & Sons that they termed Rock Crystal.
-Unlike copper wheel engraving where the decoration is matt this was polished bright.
+In 1878 this style of engraving was introduced at Thomas Webb & Sons.
 The first patterns so described were of jugs one with large fish in bulrushes, pattern 10992, and another of a large owl, pattern 10993, both dated 6th July 1878, executed by Frederick Engelbert Kny.
 Although Kny was shown as the first engraver at Thomas Webb & Sons to produced the “flat” rock crystal it was William Fritsche who was to excel in the sculptured rock crystal style a few years later.

 This style of engraved glass was adopted by other factories in the Stourbridge area, in particular Stevens & Williams.
 Although both Webb and S&W allowed Chinese, Japanese and Persian styles to influence theirs designs, S&W through Frederick Carder developed their own distinctive style in this genre.